vaibjain11/F1Fanatics/README.md

 # F1 Fanatics

 F1 Fanatics is a web application designed for Formula 1 enthusiasts to explore team standings, driver statistics, and race information.
 The app provides a user-friendly interface to access the latest data from the world of Formula 1 racing.
+You can find the live website here: https://f1fanatics.vercel.app/

 ## Tech Stack